Repository setup

 1. Create a new repository on GitHub.
 Use the following settings:

-• Description: Work during discussion sections for the EDS 220 MEDS course.
+• Description: Discussion sections work for the EDS 220 MEDS course.

 • Keep the repository public.